Our experienced workers' compensation attorney in Oregon can help you with your work comp benefits.

 Oregon Workers' Compensation Benefits

 The workers' compensation system was created to assist workers with on the job injuries by offering certain workers' compensation benefits designed to restore the worker to the position they were in before the on the on the job injury occurred.
 It is important to remember that Oregon has a "no-fault" liability system, which means that a worker cannot be blamed for their injury.
 In other words, an employer cannot refuse to file your claim because you violated a safety protocol and the insurance company cannot deny the claim because you made a mistake.
+This where working with an experienced Oregon workers compensation attorney can be helpful in eliminating stress and ensuring a positive outcome.

 Oregon's workers' compensation system is regulated by the Oregon Workers' Compensation Division.
 The Oregon Workers' Compensation Division plays a critical role in the management of Oregon's workers' compensation system by promulgating rules outlining how benefits are administered to injured workers, as well as overseeing employer compliance with those rules and resolving disputes between injured workers and employers or insurers when they occur.